-The anchor windlass is controlled by switches located on the control station starboard switch panel (See fig. 2.19.1) or by a hand held remote located in the bow locker.
+The anchor windlass is controlled by switches located on the Control station switch panel or by a hand held remote located in the bow locker.

-The "WINDLASS" switch on the control station switch panel controls power to the windlass.
+The ON/OFF switch on the control station switch panel controls power to the windlass.

-The operation switches are momentary type switches which means that there must be constant pressure applied to the switch to operate the anchor windlass.
+The operation switch is a momentary type switch which means that there must be constant pressure applied to the switch to operate the anchor windlass.

 When not in use, the remote can be stored in a receptacle located on the bulkhead of the bow locker.
+The power source for the remote is also located in the locker (See fig. 3.35.1).